-In general, the squamous cell carcinoma survival rate is very high.
-That’s because a cure is often possible, especially if the cancer is detected at an early stage.
+In general, the squamous cell carcinoma survival rate is very high—when detected early, the five-year survival rate is 99 percent.
 Even if squamous cell carcinoma has spread to nearby lymph nodes, the cancer may be effectively treated through a combination of surgery and radiation treatment.
 Nevertheless, a patient who has been treated for squamous cell carcinoma in the past always faces the possibility of a recurrence, so lifelong monitoring to increase the chance of early detection is highly encouraged.

 When learning about cancer survival rates, it’s important to keep in mind that these statistics are based on a very large and diverse group of people.
 Because no two people with squamous cell carcinoma are alike, the general survival rate cannot be used to predict a specific patient’s outcome.
 Additionally, survival rates are broad benchmarks.
 While useful as a baseline point of reference for physicians, this information is not detailed enough to reflect the different treatments people have had, nor is it recent enough to include the results of the latest breakthrough treatments now available to patients through clinical trials (and possibly even the current standard of care).

 Factors affecting squamous cell carcinoma prognosis